5 of the Best Dog Food Toppers

 Sardines

 Our dogs also need a good source of omega-3 fatty acids.
-Omega-3s are important for a healthy heart.
+Omega-3 fatty acids are important for a healthy heart.
 They help reduce inflammation and lower blood pressure.
 Healthy fats are essential for brain health and cognitive function.

 I like sardines because they’re a great source of omega-3s, they’re caught in the wild, and they cost less than other options.
 It’s easy to just add a few to one of Laila’s meals.
 And she loves them!
 Our dogs appreciate some variety in their meals, just like we do.

-You can rotate with other fish like wild-caught salmon and mackerel.
+You can rotate with other fish, such as wild-caught salmon and mackerel.
 Pay attention to where the fish came from, and avoid feeding farmed fish.
 Use sardines packed in water with no salt added.

 Whole Raw Chicken Feet

 Now these are Laila’s favorite!
-She would put chicken feet at the top of her best dog food toppers list.
+She would put chicken feet at the top of her list of best dog food toppers.
 Raw chicken feet are a fun way to supplement your dog’s meals.
 They provide a list of benefits such as cleaning the teeth and supporting healthy joints.
-I love to give my dog whole food supplements.
-Real food is more readily utilized by the body than anything in hard pill form.
+I love giving my dog whole-food supplements.
+Real food is more readily utilized by the body than any hard pill.
 And my dog WILL find the pill.
 Every.
 Time.

 The thick, scaly skin on chicken feet will help clean the teeth and stimulate the gums.
 Up to 80% of dogs in the US have some degree of dental disease by age three.
 Laila does not like getting her teeth brushed, but she loves to chew.
 Use your dog’s natural instinct to keep them healthy.